maistra/istio-operator/README.md

 The following are known issues that need to be addressed:

 * Istio CustomResourceDefinition resources are not removed during uninstall.
-* Updates have not been tested (e.g. modifying a ControlPlane resource to enable/disable a component).
+* Updates have not been tested (e.g. modifying a ServiceMeshControlPlane resource to enable/disable a component).
 * Uninstall is a little sloppy (i.e. resources are just deleted, and not in an intelligent fashion).
-* Reconciliation is only performed on the ControlPlane resource (i.e. the operator is not watching installed resources, e.g. galley Deployment).
-This means users may modify those resources and the operator will not revert them (unless the ControlPlane resource is modified).
+* Reconciliation is only performed on the ServiceMeshControlPlane resource (i.e. the operator is not watching installed resources, e.g. galley Deployment).
+This means users may modify those resources and the operator will not revert them (unless the ServiceMeshControlPlane resource is modified).
 * Rollout may hang if configuration changes made to the istio-operator deployment.
 (I believe this has to do with leader election, where the new deployment fails to become ready until the prior one is terminated.)